Video: Scrap.io - How to Start?

 Not everyone needs one.
 But if you sell anything to people who own, manage, or operate residential buildings?
 You absolutely do.

 PropTech SaaS companies are the obvious buyers.
-AppFolio — a property management platform — helped one client scale from 400 to roughly 14,000 units.
+AppFolio β a property management platform β helped one client scale from 400 to roughly 14,000 units.
 Buildium counts Royal Palm Property Management (12,000+ units) and Law Realty Solutions (2,600+ units) among its customers.
 These companies need a steady pipeline of apartment building owners to sell to.
-An apartment building email list is how they build that pipeline.
+An apartment building email list is how they build it.
+Same logic drives anyone working the property management company email list or broader commercial real estate database space.

-Service providers — maintenance crews, cleaning companies, security firms — use these lists to prospect building owners directly.
-One HVAC contract for a 200-unit complex can be worth six figures annually.
+Service providers β maintenance crews, cleaning companies, security firms β prospect building owners directly.
+One HVAC contract for a 200-unit complex can run six figures a year.

 Four paths.
 Very different outcomes.